 He didn’t respond, and matched her gaze for a moment, but then leant down and kissed my shoulder before heading off down the path.
 This gesture took me by surprise, I felt emotional.
 It was almost like a proposal.
 Anne looked at me, with the same detached gaze like she was thinking of other things.
-It pissed me off, if she was thinking of something else, why speak to us?
+It pissed me off, if she was thinking of something else, why bother us?
 I stood up, collected my shirt and bra and went towards her.
-I acted embarrassed just out of pure politeness.
+I acted embarrassed out of pure politeness.
 She picked a pine needle from where it was stuck to my neck, and seemed to really see me for the first time.
-I saw her put on her beautiful mask of contempt, this tired face of disapproval which made her really beautiful, and made me afraid.
+I saw her put on her beautiful mask of contempt, this tired face of disapproval which made her really beautiful, and frightened me.

 – You do know that this sort of thing generally ends up with you at the clinic, she said.

 She stood straight and looked into my eyes, and I felt really terrible.
-She was one of those people who can speak to you, stood tall, without moving – I needed a chair, some object to hold, a cigarette, to rock in my fingers, to watch it sway.
+She was one of those people who can speak to you, stood straight, without moving – whereas I needed a chair, some object to hold, a cigarette to rock in my fingers, to watch it sway.

 – No need to exaggerate, I said, smiling.
 We were just having fun, there’s nothing to worry about.